-If you’re going to be applying to university this year, then increasing tuition fees are likely to be on your mind.
-Following many protests, a few inter-party fallings out and some rather hazardous political U-turns, the government decided to raise the cap on University tuition fees and charge undergraduates up to £9,000 per year for their studies.
+If you’re going to be applying to university this year, then tuition fees are likely to be on your mind.

 From 2012 onwards, universities have been allowed to charge students up to £9,000.
 Originally this number was only allowed to be charged in ‘exceptional circumstances’, such as if it was an intensive 2-year degree but universities such as Oxford, Cambridge, Imperial, Exeter and Durham now all charge the full fee rate, arguing that their degrees are worth this sum of money.
-More universities have joined them over the years, and now, following a £250 per year increase in the cap in 2020, £9,250 is what you should expect to pay.
+More universities joined them over the years, and now, following a £250 per year increase in the cap in 2020, £9,250 is what you should expect to pay at any university.

 Fortunately, regulations by the Office of Fair Access demanded that a proportion of fees charged over £6,000 be dedicated to widening access and giving scholarships and bursaries to poorer students.
-However, even with the positives of these increased fees, a graduate who spent 3 years at university paying £9,000 per year could come out with a debt of up to £38,000 once maintenance loans are accounted for.
+However, even with the positives of these increased fees, a graduate who spent 3 years at university paying £9,250 per year could come out with a debt of tens of thousands once maintenance loans are accounted for.
 According to the House of Commons Library, the forecast average debt among the cohort of borrowers who began their course in the 2021/2022 academic year is £45,800 upon completing the course.
 On the brighter side, forecast debt is expected to be lower for those beginning after another set of reforms planned for 2023/2024, but only by a few thousand pounds.

 Currently, graduates have to pay a percentage of their salary above a certain threshold.
 This is, at present, £524 per week or £2,274 per month (a bit over £27,000 per year) and graduates are required to pay 9% of their salary above this for 30 years.
 After 30 years, if the debt hasn’t been paid, it is written off (Just as their kids start going to university!
 Oh the irony!).
-The amount graduates have to be earning before they start paying is adjusted according to inflation every year, so as £26,575 buys less, the threshold for paying back the loan will increase.
+The amount graduates have to be earning before they start paying is adjusted according to inflation every year, so as your salary buys less, the threshold for paying back the loan will increase.
 Whilst there is still a figure on your balance, the debt accrues interest (i.e., the longer the money isn’t paid back the larger the figure to be paid will get).
 The interest is currently 4.5% whilst you’re studying, after which the interest rate changes depending on your income (but generally remains roughly the same as the aforementioned 4.5%).